Connor O'Toole

-Connor Neil Kazuki O'Toole is an Australian professional footballer who plays as a left back for Western United in the A-League.
+Connor Neil Kazuki O'Toole is an Australian professional footballer who plays as a left-back for Sydney Olympic in the NPL NSW.

 O'Toole has represented the Australian under-20 national team on several occasions.

 Early life

 O'Toole was born in Sydney, Australia to a Japanese mother and Irish father.
 He has one sister who is a former national figure skater.
-He attended Seiritsu Gakuen High School in Tokyo, Japan for three years.
+As a junior his father chose to enrol him with Football Mundial Academy playing small sided football until U12's.
+At 13 he was selected as part of the Project 22 elite program conducted by FNSW where he trained and played in for 2 years.
+Rather than following the traditional youth league pathway in Sydney he went to Japan to attend Seiritsu Gakuen High School in Tokyo, Japan for three years where he was part of their successful football program.

 Playing career

 Club

 In November 2015, O'Toole was named in the Adelaide United youth team squad for the 2015–16 National Youth League.

 O'Toole signed for A-League club Brisbane Roar in May 2016 on a two-year professional deal along with fellow young defender Kye Rowles.
 O'Toole made his professional debut for the Roar on 26 April 2017, in an AFC Champions League group stage game against Muangthong United, coming on as a second-half substitute for Luke DeVere in a 3–0 loss.

 O’Toole made his A-League debut on 11 November 2017, seeing out a 1–1 draw with Melbourne Victory at Etihad Stadium.
 He started and played a full A-League match for the first time the following week, impressing in a 3–1 win over Melbourne City FC at home.

 In January 2020, O'Toole left the Roar for fellow A-League side Newcastle Jets.
 He signed a two-year extension with the Jets in March 2021.
 Despite this, in July 2021 the club announced that his contract was mutually terminated.
 The following day Sydney FC announced they had signed O'Toole on a two-year contract.

 After a season and a half at Sydney FC, O'Toole had his contract mutually terminated.
 The following day he joined Western United.